Arthur Matsu: William & Mary

 Matsu, the quarterback, who is of Scotch and Japanese parents, played a splendid game.
 Besides punting in fine fashion and making some steady advances when he carried the ball, the tall and thin player saved his team many times when he called the plays so that the Crimson defense was baffled.

 Matsu also served as a campus leader at William & Mary and was elected as the president of the Varsity Club and a member of the school's secret society, the Seven Society.
 In 1924, while Matsu was attending William & Mary, the State of Virginia passed a law prohibiting marriage between whites and Asians, a law under which the marriage between Matsu's parents would have been illegal.
 One author has suggested that the law may have passed in response to the presence and popularity of Matsu on the William & Mary campus: "[F]ears that Matsu's popularity would spark interracial fraternization may have helped prompt Virginia's Legislature to pass the Racial Purity Act in 1924, extending the state's miscegenation law and explicitly forbidding intermarriage between Asians and whites."

 The Richmond Times-Dispatch later selected Matsu as the best quarterback to play at William & Mary in the first half of the 20th century, and the New York Sun rated him as the second best quarterback in the school's history.

 Professional football

 Matsu played professional football for the Dayton Triangles in 1928.
 He joined Walter "Sneeze" Achiu on the Daytons.
-A native of Hawaii, Achiu joined the Daytons in 1927 to become the first Asian-American to play in the National Football League.
-Matsu followed as the first Asian-American quarterback in the NFL.
+A native of Hawaii, Achiu was the first Asian-American to play in the National Football League.
 Matsu appeared in six of seven games played by the Triangles in 1928, including four as a starter.
 The Daytons finished the season with a record of 0–7 in last place in the NFL.
+He was the only starting NFL quarterback with Japanese ancestry until Jayden Daniels in 2024.

 On January 1, 1930, Matsu was the quarterback for a Virginia all-star team that played against Benny Friedman's all-star professional team in a game at Richmond Stadium.
 Matsu completed a touchdown pass that covered more than 60 yards for the Virginia squad.